Tellusant/docs/articles-posts/world-cup.md

 How have countries performed at the World Cup this century?
 A composite score by country is created by applying the Zipf distribution.¹

 The Zipf distribution is a wonderful tool.
-It is, for example, used to understand the size-distribution of cities, and of companies.
+It is, for example, used to understand the size-distribution of cities, of companies, and of words.
 Datasets where the smallest value is zero are often Zipf-distributed.

 The formula is simple.
 The largest item has the weight 1; the second largest 1/2, third 1/3, and so on till the nth item with weight 1/n.